Simply-Translate/Connector-CCVShop/README.md

 ## 1.1 Install/handshake process
 <p>
   In order for the Connector to work, you must add some Handlers (Handshake, Uninstall, Install).
-Most of the handling can be done by the CCVShop Connector.
+Most of the handling can be done by the CCV Shop Connector.
   <br />
   <br /><b>Handshake</b></i>
   <pre><code>public ActionResult Handshake(Connector.CcvShop.Model.HandshakeModel model)